RetroPie/RetroPie-Docs/docs/FAQ.md

 ### Reset ownership/permissions of /home/pi/RetroPie roms

-To reset all your rom file's ownership back to the "pi" user, within the [RetroPie-Setup Script](https://github.com/retropie/retropie-setup/wiki/Updating-RetroPie).
+To reset all your rom file ownerships back to the "pi" user, enter the [RetroPie-Setup Script](https://github.com/retropie/retropie-setup/wiki/Updating-RetroPie)

 navigate to **Configuration / Tools >> resetromdirs**